camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 This allows for both test and commercial usage of initial API versions as they are evolving rapidly, e.g. `/qod/v0.10alpha1`, `/qod/v0.10rc1`, or `/qod/v0.10`.
 However, it should be acknowledged that any initial API version may change.

 ### 7.3.
-API versions throughout the release process
+API Versions Throughout the Release Process

 In preparation for its public release, an API will go through various intermediate versions indicated by version extensions: alpha and release-candidate.